-- 1. Waive the full second reading and adopt by title an Ordinance of the City of Hermosa Beach, California, adding Chapter 5.80 of the Hermosa Beach Municipal Code relating to cannabis delivery into the City and amending Section 1.10.040 to add that violations of Chapter 5.80 are subject to administrative penalty procedures (Attachment 1); and - 2.
-Direct staff to print and publish the summary ordinance in a newspaper of general circulation within 15 days following adoption and post it on the city's bulletin for 30 days.
+- 1. Receive a report regarding cannabis delivery into the City; - 2.
+Consider waiving full reading and introduce by title only an Ordinance of the City of Hermosa Beach, California, adding Chapter 5.80 of the Hermosa Beach Municipal Code relating to cannabis delivery into the City and amending Section 1.10.040 to add that violations of Chapter 5.80 are subject to administrative penalty procedures (Attachment 1); and